ap4m/sketch-auth-integration/README.md

 You will need to add an App via the Admin Panel, which will give you the Client Id - it can be called anything you want

-You will need to add the URI of where this sketch is hosted/running from to the 'Redirect URIs' in the App via the Admin Panel - for local development, the default http://localhost:5173/
+You will need to add the URI of where this sketch is hosted/running from to the 'Redirect URIs' in the App via the Admin Panel - for local development, the default is http://localhost:5173/

 You will need to add a Role via the Admin Panel called 'sketch_auth_admin', which is used in the sketch to show/hide a button